programminghistorian/ph-submissions/en/drafts/originals/image-classification-neural-networks.md

 From the input layer, the neural network usually passes data into a series of "hidden layers."
 Hidden layers are those after the input layer and before the output layer.
 Depending on the type of network, the number of hidden layers and their function will vary.
 Any network with more than one hidden layer is referred to as a "deep neural network."

-In most hidden layers, the neural network takes the value from the previous layer and multiplies it by a particular weight before sending it to the neurons in the next layer.
+In most hidden layers, the neural network takes the values from previous layers, does a mathematical calculation on them (usually summation), and multiplies the sum by a particular weight before sending it to the neurons in the next layer.
 Each neuron then takes its input and turns it into a single output — normally by summing up the values.

 How do the neurons in hidden layers help solve mathematical problems and classification tasks?
 Let's go through a simple example.
 Let's assume that we are interested in solving the following equation: `x+y=7.5`.
 In this scenario, we know that the output should be 7.5, but we do not know the inputs.
 We can begin by simply guessing numbers such as 3 and 2.
 Putting them into our equation gives us an answer of 5.
 However, we know that we need to get an answer of 7.5 so one of the things that we can do is multiply the inputs by a number.
 We can start by multiplying our original guesses by 2.
 The amount that we multiply each number is called a weight: (3x2)+(2x2)=10.
 Since we have overshot our answer, we need to adjust the weights down.
 The neural network uses the "error" value to adjust the weights of our network accordingly, in a process called back propagation.
 Let's try 1.5: (3x1.5)+(2x1.5)=7.5.
 We now have the correct result despite not knowing the original originally and simply choosing two random values.
 This is exactly how a neural network works!